ale627/ale627.github.io/_posts/2017-09-13-what-trade.markdown

 An aggressive scalp setup is an out-of-the-money weekly option.
 This position is cheap because the stock needs to move a lot in a little time (low probability).
 A conservative swing setup is an in-the-money LEAP option.
 This position is expensive because the stock has wiggle room and lots of time (high probability).

-So the value of options is the ability to specifically express your view in the market.
+The advantage of options is the ability to specifically express your view in the market.

 ### Advantage of option over stock
 Say you think $AAPL is going to go up from $150 to $160 during the special event this week.
 This idea can be traded with a stock, or with an option.